Sebagabones/CITS3007Project/README.md

   thisa
 - cppcheck - should write a report into main - make sure to keep track of this lol
+(its now 1 oclock and these broke - ill add them in sometime, but for now precommit do the same thing so yolo im going to bed lmao)
 #### Bear
 The bearcc file simply creates a compile commands file for every file ending in `*.c` recursively - this is not a long term thing, once we setup a make/cmake file we can use bear much more effectively